global-container-format/gcf-spec/resources/image.md

 ### The rounding function

 The rounding function used to compute the dimensions of the mip levels returns an integer value that is the value of its only argument rounded to the closest integer.
-For values equally close to two integers (i.e. 1.5, equally close to both 1 and 2), the closest even integer will be used.
+For values equidistant from two integers (i.e. 1.5, equally distant from both 1 and 2), the closest even integer will be used.

 ### Mip Level Descriptor